davidmichaelmackey/code-quiz/README.md

 # Coding Quiz

 ## Description
 This web app will quiz your understanding of JavaScript!
 Each correct answer gives you five points.
 Wrong answers will remove ten seconds from the timer.
-When you finish, you can save your score & add it to the list of high scores.
+When finished, you can save your score & add it to the list of high scores.

 ## Installation
-This application is suitable with the most web browsers.
+N/A...
+This application is suitable with most web browsers.

 ## Usage
 Use this quiz app to test your JavaScript knowledge.